 Of José Chesa’s various gastronomic whiz-bang inventions at Northwest Portland’s Ataula—vacuum-sealed patatas bravas to chorizo lollipops—it’s the simplest of desserts, pa amb xocolata, or chocolate bread, that he turns to for nostalgic reassurance.

-“My mom sent me to school with this sandwich in my bag at least twice a week,” says the Barcelona native, 34, who is opening two new restaurants this year: churro bar 180 and the eponymous Chesa.
+“My mom sent me to school with this sandwich in my bag at least twice a week,” says the Barcelona native, 34, who also co-owns Northeast Portland churro bar 180 (editor's note: 180 is now closed).
 “She would spread Nocilla, the Spanish Nutella, on toast and drizzle a little bit of olive oil.
 Still, it is the best-tasting thing I’ve ever had for breakfast.”

 When he opened Ataula in 2013, it was one of the first dishes on the menu, reimagined with high-quality chocolate ganache enriched with egg yolks, fruity Spanish Arbequina olive oil, and a sprinkling of Jacobsen sea salt, all slathered atop house brioche.
 Unlike the rest of Chesa’s repertoire, chocolate bread is dead-simple.
 It’s also borderline life-altering: sinking into plush ganache cloaked with buttery olive oil is like seeing chocolate with 3-D glasses.
 When it comes to comfort, mother always knows best.

 - Brioche, cut into 1-inch thick slices (Chesa recommends St. Honoré Boulangerie.)

 - Chocolate ganache*

 Toast brioche.
 Spread a large spoonful of ganache over the top.
 Drizzle generously with olive oil and top with a sprinkle of flake salt.
 Serve with a sweet sherry, like Pedro Ximenez.